Bone Grafting

 Reasons of Bone Grafting

-Fracture Healing, bone grafts can aid in the healing of fractures, such as nonunion fractures or fractures with substantial bone loss, that are difficult for the body to fix on their own.
+Fracture Healing, can aid in the healing of fractures, such as nonunion fractures or fractures with substantial bone loss, that are difficult for the body to fix on their own.

-Dental Implants, in order to prepare the jawbone for the implantation of dental implants, bone grafting is frequently done in dentistry.
-Bone grafts may be required to give the implants the proper support since insufficient bone volume in the jaw might jeopardize their success.
+Dental Implants, in order to prepare the jawbone for the implantation of dental implants, is frequently done in dentistry.
+Procedure may be required to give the implants the proper support since insufficient bone volume in the jaw might jeopardize their success.

-Spinal fusing, to encourage the fusing of two or more vertebrae, bone grafts are commonly employed in spinal fusion procedures.
+Spinal fusing, to encourage the fusing of two or more vertebrae, commonly employed in spinal fusion procedures.
 Spinal fusion is a treatment for degenerative disc degeneration and spinal instability that stabilizes the spine by promoting the creation of new bone between neighboring vertebrae.

 Individuals can obtain bone transplants from a number of sources such as,

-Autorafts, Bone grafts made from the patient's own body, usually the iliac crest of the hip, ribs or other bones.
+Autorafts, made from the patient's own body, usually the iliac crest of the hip, ribs or other bones.

-Allografts, Bone grafts from donors acquired from tissue banks or cadavers.
+Allografts, from donors acquired from tissue banks or cadavers.

 Xenografts, Bone tissue sourced from animals other than humans, such pig or cow bone.

-Following transplantation, the bone graft acts as a scaffold for the formation of new bone, eventually fusing with the surrounding bone tissue.
+Following transplantation, acts as a scaffold for the formation of new bone, eventually fusing with the surrounding bone tissue.

-There are several phases in the bone grafting treatment procedure, ranging from pre-operative assessment to post-operative care.
-An overview of the bone grafting process is as follows:
+There are several phases in treatment procedure, ranging from pre-operative assessment to post-operative care.

 Pre-operative Assessment, Medical History and Physical Exam, the patient's medical history is examined, taking into account any underlying illnesses or prescription drugs.
 A physical assessment and imaging tests, such CT or X-rays, can be used to determine the degree of bone loss or injury.